 At C3.ai, we leveraged the equalized odds approach on a recent project that involved classifying people based on historical behavior.
 When it comes to building “fair” AI models, it is crucial to understand when to use each fairness metric and what to consider when applying a metric.
 An acceptable trade-off between accuracy and fairness usually can be found.

-Native C3 AI Suite functionality also helps data scientists ensure the fairness of their algorithms.
+Native C3 AI Platform functionality also helps data scientists ensure the fairness of their algorithms.
 The C3 AI Metrics Engine provides a machine learning feature store, which helps data scientists centrally store, version, and keep track of all features used in machine learning models, enabling subsequent audits for fairness.

 Enterprises may choose to decrease some aspects of model performance to increase fairness.
 The equalized odds approach mentioned above, for example, forces a model to misclassify positive outcomes across groups in order to ensure that each group has an equal percentage of positive classifications.